download as a pdf

 (1998) Overseas Development Network Student Leadership Conference, San Francisco, July.

-(2019) ‘Between Spectacle and the Everyday: Geographical Patterns of Oil-Fueled Reconstruction in Post-War Angola,’ presentation for the panel Spectacle and Speculation: Global Investments and their Spectacular Failures, Annual Meeting of the American Association of Geographers, Washington, DC, April 3-7.
+(2019) ‘Between Spectacle and the Everyday: Geographical Patterns of Oil-Fueled Reconstruction in Post-War Angola,’ presentation for the panel Spectacle and Speculation: Global Investments and their Spectacular Failures, organized by Alicia Lazzarini and Ashley Fent, Annual Meeting of the American Association of Geographers, Washington, DC, April 3-7.

 (2019) ‘Amílcar Cabral’s Contributions to Dialectics,’ for the African American Intellectual History Society’s 4th Annual Conference, Black Internationalism – Then and Now, University of Michigan, Ann Arbor, March 22-23.